 - Finally, we calculate a citation percentile for each article.
 This value compares the article’s total number of in-citations with all other articles published in the same year.
 For example, a 90th percentile article has more in-citations than about 90% of all articles published in the same year.

-- One of the MAC’s sources, Digital Science Dimensions, includes extracted patent citation metadata in addition to extracted article citation metadata.
-This metadata works the same way as the article citation metadata, but tracks citations to and from patents in Digital Science’s patent dataset (the patents themselves are not part of the MAC).
+- One of the MAC’s sources, The Lens, tracks citations from patents in The Lens’s patent dataset to publications in the MAC (the patents themselves are not part of the MAC).

-- We use this metadata to count patent in-citations, out-citations, and in-citation percentiles (i.e., citations by patents) for each MAC article available in Dimensions, using the same basic process as for citations between articles.
+- We use this metadata to count patent in-citations (i.e., citations by patents) and in-citation percentiles for each MAC article available in The Lens, using the same basic process as for citations between articles.

 - Each MAC article is assigned a list of academic subjects at different levels of generality.
 For example, an article’s subjects might include medicine (general) or cancer research (specific).